-With regard to the possibility of a future increase in BCBS's present 12.3% equity interest in AMSG, you have stated that no BCBS entity is guaranteed a specific amount of AMSG shares; that "BCBS, without the written consent of AMSG, cannot purchase or otherwise acquire any additional shares of AMSG . . . until July 31, 2008"; that AMSG does not pay dividends; and that "its dividend reinvestment and direct stock purchase plan has been terminated."
-Given the restrictions on the purchase of AMSG common stock by BCBS, you have stated that "[t]he possibility of an increase in BCBS ownership is extremely unlikely."
+With regard to the possibility of a future increase in BCBS's present 12.3% equity interest in AMSG, you have stated that no BCBS entity is guaranteed a specific amount of AMSG shares; that "BCBS, without the written consent of AMSG, cannot purchase or otherwise acquire any additional shares of AMSG... until July 31, 2008"; that AMSG does not pay have stated that "[t]he possibility of an increase in BCBS ownership is extremely unlikely."